 Librarian’s dementia inspires bucket-list moonshot

 Janet Eldred and her husband Keith are responding to her early-stage dementia by aiming to raise $1 million for their public library while she can still enjoy the effort and contribute.
-Janet became director of Hollidaysburg Area Public Library in Pennsylvania in 2004 and hopes to serve until 2024.
+Janet became director of Hollidaysburg Area Public Library in Pennsylvania in 2004 and will serve until retiring in summer 2022.

-This effort will build on Janet’s first decade as director, during which day-to-day she managed a capital campaign for a brand-new $2.8 million facility built under budget and mortgage-free.
+This effort builds on Janet’s first decade as director, during which day-to-day she managed a capital campaign for a brand-new $2.8 million facility built under budget and mortgage-free.

 Keith left his 29-year corporate career to combine his dream with Janet’s.
 They want to raise the million by donating all profits from a special line of books that Keith created, combined with direct contributions to the library.
 All 20 of these books are available on Amazon.